drewray80/InstructionalColabs/README.md

 As a teacher, it is helpful to get ideas from other teachers, then use those ideas in our own way.
 That is the reason that I made this repo public.

-I have colabs to be a great way to teach Python programming.
+I have found colabs to be a great way to teach Python programming.
 Jupyter notebooks are helpful to provide notes in text cells, and allow students to actively participate by writing Python in the code cells.
+Students can also use them to write programs outside of the classroom on their Chromebooks without needing a computer with Python installed.

+Using colabs for notes also prepares students to use Jupyter notebooks in college, and as they advance in programming to working on data analysis projects.

+Colabs also let students install and interact with open source LLMs and other AI models.
+But, this repo doesn't have any of those notebooks, just notes sections.

 I don't really see any reason to provide a license, since these colabs wouldn't have use in a commercial project.
 If anyone knows a good reason to provide a license, let me know.